-- Violent and sexual offences found to be less likely to be recorded than other types of crime.
-On average 25% of sexual offences and 33% of violent crime reported to the police every year is not being recorded as a crime.
+- Violent and sexual offenses were found to be less likely to be recorded than other types of crime.
+On average 25% of sexual offenses and 33% of violent crime reported to the police every year is not being recorded as a crime.

 - Looking at why so many decisions in this regard are being made incorrectly, the audit found 39% of the 8600 officers and staff asked who had responsibility for making crime-recording decisions, said that pressures for time and performance were influencing these decisions.

-Fraud, theft, grooming, harassment, mass-marketing, indecent images – all are crimes which have now exploded in new forms through “cyber-enabled crime” (See Cyber-crime: A review of the evidence, Home Office Research Report, 2013).
-There is no doubt that these cyber enabled crimes are not as well recorded or managed as more traditional crimes are.
-Furthermore, the true extent of cyber-crime is still an unknown and it poses a great deal of challenges for police crime recording from how to categorize such crimes to victim numbers and which jurisdiction the crimes fall within.
+Fraud, theft, grooming, harassment, mass-marketing, indecent images – all are crimes that have now exploded in new forms through “cyber-enabled crime” (See Cyber-crime: A review of the evidence, Home Office Research Report, 2013).
+There is no doubt that these cyber-enabled crimes are not as well recorded or managed as more traditional crimes are.
+Furthermore, the true extent of cybercrime is still unknown and it poses plenty of challenges for police crime recording from how to categorize such crimes to victim numbers and which jurisdiction the crimes fall within.